Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_management.md

     * Use the markdown editor to format and preview your article to validate the final rendering.
 The text is automatically saved.
     * Repeat these steps for all sections and articles you are adding to the product.
 Once your documentation is ready, click **Next**.

-10. Select the team(s) the product can be shared with.
+10. At the Access Rights step, select the team(s) the product can be shared with.
 By default, a product is not shared and only the **Central Admin** will have access to it.
 If you shared your product with a specific team, each member of the team will be able to see your product.
 Click **Next**.
-11. Provide one or more support contacts to be made available for this product in the Marketplace.
+11. (optional step) Provide one support contact for this product to allows consumer to get help if they need some.
+You can create one if you don't have support contact yet using the **+ Add new contact** button.
 Click **Next**.
 12. Provide the Tags, Attribute, and Category details for the product.
 13. You can click Preview Product to view the details prior to creation.
 At his point you can click **Save** to create the product in a draft state.
 Alternatively, you can click **Save & Activate** to create a new product version release in an Active state for consumption in the Marketplace.